 Habitat and Ecology

-No population status information is currently available for this species.
+The species is known from only a few specimens, so population status information is currently available for this species.

 Individuals of Psychrophrynella usurpator were traditionally misidentified as Phrynopus peruvianus (now = Noblella peruviana) (De la Riva et al. 2008).
 The assessment for Phrynopus peruvianus, that previously appeared on the IUCN Red List is now more correctly placed under Psychophrynella usurpator.

 IUCN SSC Amphibian Specialist Group 2018.
 Noblella peruviana.
 The IUCN Red List of Threatened Species 2018: e.T161800A89222284. http://dx.doi.org/10.2305/IUCN.UK.2018-1.RLTS.T161800A89222284.en .Downloaded on 19 February 2019